quasipedia/bd_init/README.md

 ## Dependencies
 **The script core functionality is provided by [`uv`](https://github.com/astral-sh/uv), so you _must_ have `uv` installed on your system.**
+Additionally, if you are going to build your package (for example because it is a library) you _optionally may_ install `uv_build` for a faster, more integrated building experience, but this is not necessary.
 The other dependencies of the script are typically installed by default in any modern GNU/Linux distribution, some of them are:
 - `bash`
 - `curl`